LIZANO SOLICITOR / ATTORNEY in FRANCE : ski / snowboard / sledding accident

 His work on professional damage to young victims are published in July 2022 in a national scientific journal Médecine et Droit.

-1st prize, from the University of Law of Paris with a Degree in « Medical Accident Litigation. »
+In September 2022, David Lizano graduated, with the 1st prize, from the University of Law of Paris with a Degree in « Medical Accident Litigation. »

 David LIZANO is a Personal Injury teacher at the University of Le Mans.